- Tour the incredibly biodiverse Tortuguero National Park by boat

 Day 11: Tour Manuel Antonio National Park

 Enjoy breakfast at the hotel, and then make your way to visit Manuel Antonio National Park, along with a nature guide.
-Although small in size, this 1,685-acre national park is the epitome of everything tourists flock to Costa Rica to see.
+Although small in size, this 1,685-acre (682 ha) national park is the epitome of everything tourists flock to Costa Rica to see.
 Find a magnificent beach setting with islands offshore (bird sanctuaries for marine species), as well as lush rainforests laced with a network of welcoming trails and wildlife galore.
-Experience close-up encounters with monkeys, sloths, coatimundis, and scarlet macaws while you hike, and be prepared to mingle with the wildlife species who are accustomed to human visitors.
+Experience close-up encounters with monkeys, sloths, coatimundis, and scarlet macaws while you hike, and be prepared to mingle with the wildlife species that are accustomed to human visitors.

 Following the tour, the rest of the day is at your leisure to enjoy the beach.